PrakharSharma41/LLD/BehaviouralQuestion/atlassian.md

 2. Tell me about a time you were working on a project where your co-collaborators were holding back the process. rdm deployment case

 BUILD WITH HEART AND BALANCE:
-3. Tell me about a time that you had to balance competing business, team, or project priorities. - oncall along with feature development answer
+3. Tell me about a time that you had to balance competing business, team, or project priorities. - oncall along with feature development answr
 4. Tell me about a time when you had to make a decision without all the information you needed. - oncall answer

 OPEN COMPANY, NO BULLSHIT: